 If you scroll down to the area on the report that says Traffic Sources, you can identify which channels are bringing the most traffic to websites in the niche and which channels are less relevant.
-In the image below, we can see that social networks contribute the least amount of traffic to the sites in the report.
-Direct, referral, and search traffic are much more prevalent.
+In the image below, we can see that social networks, paid traffic, and referral traffic contribute the least amount of traffic to the sites in the report.
+Direct, and search traffic are much more prevalent.

 With the Traffic By Countries section you’ll be able to note any geographic trends in the niche.
 This could let you know about which regions are most interested in the niche.

 Benchmarking the top players in a niche against each other is a great way to study the best traffic acquisition strategies for this audience.

 Ok, so you’ve evaluated the niche and have an understanding of what works best in this market.
 What next?

 Once you identify the channels that work best, you can do more in-depth research into each channel using SEMrush’s research tools.

 For example, a niche with lots referral traffic would be a good reason to research the Backlinks of the top sites.
 Use Backlinks Analytics or Backlink Gap to see what other websites are sending out links in the niche.
 You could also set up the Brand Monitoring tool to see how frequently the Internet mentions your competitor’s brand name.

 A niche with high search traffic would mean you should investigate the organic search positioning of these top sites.
 You can use our Organic Research reports and Keyword Gap tool to identify the keywords that each site ranks for and identify any gaps.

 A niche with high social traffic means you should look closer at their social strategies by using the Social Media Tracker.
 That tool will let you track up to 20 domains across the major social networks.
 You could also use the Topic Research tool to look at what topics are getting the most attention and social shares in your niche.